Cystic Acne Treatment

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with personalized acne treatment plans to suit best their skin condition, type, tone, and the types of acne they have.
-Dr. Green is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
-She takes pride in carefully creating customized treatment plans for each patient based on their medical history, their cosmetic goals, and their unique situation.
-If you are looking for a solution to your cystic acne breakouts, Dr. Green is here to help.
+Dr. Michele Green is an internationally renowned Dr. Michele Green is an internationally recognized, board-certified dermatologist with over 25 years of experience providing some of the world’s most discerning individuals with personalized acne treatment plans tailored to their skin condition, type, tone, and specific acne types.
+Dr. Green is consistently acknowledged as one of New York’s top dermatologists by Castle Connolly, New York Magazine, The New York Times, and Super Doctors due to her commitment to her patients and her expertise.
+She takes pride in carefully crafting customized treatment plans for each patient based on their medical history, cosmetic goals, and unique circumstances.

 What is Cystic Acne?

 A cyst is a type of acne lesion characterized by a large, red, tender bump that doesn’t come to a “head.”
-Cystic acne is usually pus-filled and forms deep beneath the skin’s surface, meaning most over-the-counter treatments are ineffective against them.
-Cystic acne is highly inflammatory and thus closely associated with acne scarring.
-Some of the most common cystic acne treatments include oral antibiotics, Accutane (Isotretinoin), and Spironolactone.
-Although topical treatments can be supplementary to oral medications in targeting cystic acne, they typically won’t be effective in clearing cystic breakouts on their own.
-This is because most topicals won’t penetrate the skin at the depth required to treat and prevent cystic acne, which forms deep beneath the skin’s surface.
-However, it is still important for patients with acne-prone skin to use skincare products suitable for their skin type.
+Cystic acne is typically pus-filled and forms deep beneath the surface of the skin, meaning that most over-the-counter treatments are ineffective against it.
+Cystic acne is a more severe form of acne that is highly inflammatory and carries an increased risk of scarring.
+Some of the most common treatments for cystic acne include oral antibiotics, Accutane (Isotretinoin), and Spironolactone.
+While topical treatments can serve as supplements to oral medications in targeting cystic acne, they generally won’t effectively clear cystic breakouts on their own, as they do not penetrate the skin deeply enough to treat and prevent cystic acne.
+Nevertheless, it remains important for patients with acne-prone skin to use skincare products that are suitable for their skin type.
 Consulting with an experienced board-certified dermatologist, such as Dr. Michele Green, is the best way to treat and prevent breakouts and acne scarring.

 Acne treatment – 1 and 6 months after.